claudinec/iwanttohelp/existingtech.md

 You probably want your chief techie, or whoever built the existing project, to answer this.

+There are a lot of questions here, and they might seem daunting, but if you don't know the answer or don't have something, just say "no" or "I don't know".
+This will help us identify areas where we can help, which is what we're here for!

 ## The basics

 * Project name: